-In 2020, the Red Cross Cascades Region, serving Oregon and Southwest Washington, faced one of its most severe disaster years on record but mobilized the power of volunteers and the generosity of donors to help our neighbors in need and prevent future disasters.
+In 2021, the Red Cross Cascades Region, serving Oregon and Southwest Washington, mobilized the power of volunteers and the generosity of donors to help our neighbors in need and prevent future disasters.

 An average of 90 cents of every dollar the American Red Cross spends is invested in humanitarian services and programs.

-The Red Cross Cascades Region responded to 627 local disasters
+The Red Cross Cascades Region responded to 689 local disasters, like home fires.

-Due to COVID-19, in 2020 the Red Cross was forced to pause its Sound the Alarm campaign but continued to provide virtual Home Fire Safety education.
-Now in 2021, Red Cross volunteers are connecting by phone and virtually to help ensure individuals and families in Oregon and Southwest Washington have the Home Fire Safety eduction they need to make their home safer.
+Due to COVID-19, in 2021 the Red Cross was forced to pause its Sound the Alarm campaign but continued to provide virtual Home Fire Safety education.
+Now in 2022, Red Cross volunteers are once again connecting in-person to help ensure individuals and families in Oregon and Southwest Washington have the Home Fire Safety eduction they need to make their home safer.
 Even through COVID-19 we will continue to fulfill our mission to reduce home fire-related death and injury.
-In 2019, as part of the Sound the Alarm campaign, the Red Cross Cascades Region made thousands of homes safer by installing more than 10,108 smoke alarms.
+Prior to the pandemic, in 2019, as part of the Sound the Alarm campaign, the Red Cross Cascades Region made thousands of homes safer by installing more than 10,108 smoke alarms.
 Join us to Sound the Alarm and save lives by visiting SoundtheAlarm.org.

 This work has resulted in 11 lives saved in the Cascades Region!

 To learn more about the work the Red Cross does in our community every day, find us online at redcross.org/Cascades, on Facebook at facebook.com/RedCrossCascades, on Instagram @Redcrosscascades and on Twitter @RedCrossCasc